laurylopes/laurylopes/Info_data.md

+# What is data ?
+Data is information with high value.
+Data is formattated so that it can be stored, moved and processed efficiently.

 # Types of data:

 * numeric data :  can be discrete (ie.the number of oranges in a basket) or continuous (ie.the speed of a car in a race), gives quantitative information or facts